 And yet sometimes in those deep waters we forget.
 Our faith, which is real, is nonetheless really weak.
 And the fogs of despair, discouragement and depression become so thick that we cannot see the face of the Lord Jesus.
 So we need to pray with the man at the foot of the Mount of Transfiguration, “I do believe; help me overcome my unbelief” (Mark 9:24).

-The third question: What happens to the person who commits suicide?
+The third question: What happens to the person who suicides?
 Well, that depends.
 What happens to any person who dies, regardless of how he dies?
 If that person is an unbeliever, that person may not go to heaven.
 If that person is a believer, that person may go to heaven.
 If the person who commits suicide is not a Christian, that person may not go to heaven.
 If the person who commits suicide is a Christian, that person may go to heaven.
 Actually, the bottom line with any of us, boils down to what our intimate personal relationship is between us and God.
 Then the real decision can be made.

-The fourth question: Are others to blame when one commits suicide?
+The fourth question: Are others to blame when one suicides?
 The answer is no. No doubt many will feel guilty in this situation.
 Why were we not more sensitive?
 Why were we not more caring?
 Why did we not encourage him or her more?
 What should I have done?
 What didn't I pay more attention to what he or she was saying?
 It's all my fault.

 No, it's not.
 God makes each of us responsible moral agents, and each of us is accountable to Him for our decisions and the actions that flow from those decisions.
 This does not mean, however, that others are without blame and without guilt.
 Yes, we ought to be more sensitive and more caring and more supportive and certainly more prayerful.
 There is much blame to bear, and we ought to confess our failures before God, but we are not responsible for another's decision.
 There is a big difference between failing to support someone who is suffering and the decision of the sufferer to take his or her own life; and while we may be guilty of one, we are not guilty of the other.